STUDENT CONDUCT & JUDICIAL AFFAIRS

 - Service animals must be approved by the Student Support Services office.

-- Leaving any animal in an unattended motor vehicle on campus for any period of time.
+- Leaving any animal in an unattended motor vehicle for any period of time

 - Cause or attempt to cause physical harm to or offensive contact with a person, or threat to do so.